LSEG-API-Samples/Article.EMA.ETA.Docker/README.md

 ```
 WORKDIR /opt/thomsonreuters/Elektron-SDK/Cpp-C/Eta/Applications/Examples
 ```
 >> The above **WORKDIR** instruction sets the working directory to the **Examples** directory of Elektron SDK C package.
-This directory contains softlinks to the provider and consumer applications which can be executed in docker containers.
+This directory contains softlinks to the provider and consumer applications which can be executed in Docker containers.

 5. Set the default command for an executing container
 ```